Editors Note: Sadly, on July 31, 2019, Green Mountain College ceased operations after 185 years.

 From the innovative to the zany, it's always eye-opening to see what the nation's top environmental college programs are up to.
 We previously covered this food-growing, electric-car-charging Solar Garage by Vermont's Green Mountain College, now their Renewable Energy and Ecological Design (REED) students have come up with the OTIS, a 70-square foot mobile tiny home.

 Tiny homes and micro-apartments may have their detractors, but it's becoming clear that as society's socio-economic fabric is changing, more and more young people are seeing the disadvantages of being bogged down by debt, wasteful habits and a conventional home in the suburbs stuffed to the gills with 'stuff'.
-Only time will reveal what this brave new world will look like; and hopefully it won't be littered with big, badly built and inefficient homes.
-More info over at Green Mountain College's REED program.
+Only time will reveal what this brave new world will look like; and hopefully, it won't be littered with big, badly built and inefficient homes.